newapplesho/twilio-smalltalk/README.md

 # twilio-smalltalk
-A Smalltalk library for communicating with the Twilio REST API.
+A Smalltalk library for communicating with the Twilio REST API ([http://twilio.com](http://twilio.com)).
 You can get started in minutes using Metacello and FileTree.

-## Overview
-Library that enables simple integration with both Twilio voice and SMS services ([http://twilio.com](http://twilio.com)).

 #Supported Smalltalk Versions
 - [Pharo Smalltalk](http://pharo.org/) 4.0